 It’s the time of year when we show gratitude for and give gifts to the ones we love.
 But while we’re celebrating, let’s not forget to show a little love to the founders of the feasts: our careers.
-Just what would your career like most to receive this season?
-Read on…
+Just what would your copywriting career like most to receive this season?

 This is not one of those, “you’ve treated your friends and family, now treat yourself!” kinds of posts.
-Instead, this is about treating something that you might not normally think of treating: You career.
+Instead, this is about treating something that you might not normally think of treating: your career.

 I know, I know.
 Your career is supposed to be how you can afford to treat other people (and yourself).
 But just like a plant, your career can always benefit from a little tender, loving care.
 And if you can’t offer up a little TLC during the holiday season, when can you?

 So, with that, here’s a suggested gift list for your career.
-Enjoy.

-Your turn!
 Are you getting your career any special gifts this year?
 Let us know in the comments below!

-Last Updated on December 15, 2022
+Last Updated on September 1, 2023